jorgefandinno/eclingo-benchmark-docker/eclingo-docker/README.md

 is used to create a constraint program, which, along with the original program, is then passed on to the second solver to ensure that the results are consistent.
-Similarly, the outputs are used to analyze the solvers' performance by generating spreadsheets, plots, and graphs.
+Similarly, the outputs are used to analyze the solvers' performance by generating spreadsheets and graphs.
 The entire process is automated through the use of Docker containers.
 This way, the platform avoids the time-consuming process of manually preparing benchmarking environments before each benchmark run, making the whole process easily reproducible as well.